 Underground forums are important hubs for the exchange of knowledge that foster the creation of hacking tools and illicit services.
 Systematically analyzing the content of these forums enables researchers and law enforcement to better understand the cyber-criminal landscape.
 A prevalent theme that poses challenges to existing analysis methods stems from existing language barriers, either because these forums blend different languages or because the language itself differs from the standard one (e.g., due to the use of slang).

 We address this challenge through the use of an unsupervised methodology that groups together semantically related conversational themes.
-We use our methodology to analyze a prolific, invite-only, Russian criminal forum, uncovering hidden pockets of knowledge that would otherwise be accessible only to those speaking the language where that knowledge is shared in.
+We use our methodology to analyze a prolific, multilingual, invite-only criminal forum, uncovering hidden pockets of knowledge that would otherwise be accessible only to those speaking the language where that knowledge is shared in.
 We further demonstrate how our method can detect and identify the meaning of dark jargon.

 About Mariella Mischinger